 Instructions

-- Dice the chicken thighs into 1.5-inch pieces.
-Do not pat dry, as the moisture helps the coating adhere.
+- Dice the chicken thighs into uniform 1.5-inch pieces, leaving the natural moisture intact to help the coating stick.

-- Place chicken in a large bowl, add cornstarch, and toss until evenly coated.
+- Transfer the chicken to a large bowl, add the cornstarch, and toss thoroughly until every piece is evenly coated.

-- Heat vegetable oil in a large pan over medium-high heat.
-Fry in small batches in a single layer until golden and crispy on both sides, about 6-8 minutes.
+- Heat vegetable oil in a large pan over medium-high heat and fry the chicken in small, single-layer batches until golden and crispy, about 5 to 8 minutes.

-- Transfer to a wire rack or paper towel-lined plate to remove excess oil and help prevent sogginess.
+- Move the fried chicken to a wire rack or paper towel-lined plate to drain excess oil and prevent the crust from turning soggy.

-- On medium-high heat, bring the sauce to a simmer until thickened, about 1 minute.
-Add the chicken and toss to coat evenly.
-Garnish with orange zest, sesame seeds, and green onions.
-Enjoy!
+- Bring the sauce to a simmer over medium-high heat until thickened, then add the chicken, toss to coat, and garnish with zest, sesame seeds, and green onions.

 GG